stenslae/Portfolio/README.md

 # Emma Stensland's Portfolio

 Welcome to my GitHub!
-This portfolio highlights my favorite projects.
-Many projects involve low-level hardware/software interaction and data acquisition.
+This portfolio highlights my favorite projects, and links to documented repositories.

 ---